HL7/US-Core/input/pagecontent/screening-and-assessments.md

 #### Structured Screening an Assessments

 Screening and Assessments can be structured survey instruments consisting of questions with a variety of response including true/false, coded, textual, and  multiple choice.
-Examples include PRAPARE, [APGAR] and [PHQ-9].
+Examples include PRAPARE, [APGAR score] and [PHQ-9].
 US Core defines two ways to represent the questions and responses to these screening and assessment instruments:

 - Observation: [US Core Observation Screening Assessment Profile]
 - Questionnaire/QuestionnaireResponse: [SDC Base Questionnaire]/[US Core QuestionnaireResponse Profile]